 - (3) After the deadline for returning response forms has passed, the director will determine the percentage of owners in support of and owners in opposition to the designation of the proposed conservation district.
-The signature of one owner is required to indicate support of a property, even if the property is coowned. - (4) Tracts of publicly owned land will be included in determining the percentage of owners in support or in opposition only if they have been designated as a landmark or protected landmark. - (f) If the director determines that 51% or more of the owners to whom notice was sent, within the proposed conservation district boundaries support the designation, the proposed conservation district may move forward for review and consideration as described below. - (g) If support for the proposed conservation district is below 51%, then the director may either: - (1) Consider modifying the boundaries of the proposed conservation district to a smaller area that meets the minimum support level and the general criteria in Sec.
+The signature of one owner is required to indicate support of a property, even if the property is coowned. - (f) If the director determines that 51% or more of the owners to whom notice was sent, within the proposed conservation district boundaries support the designation, the proposed conservation district may move forward for review and consideration as described below. - (g) If support for the proposed conservation district is below 51%, then the director may either: - (1) Consider modifying the boundaries of the proposed conservation district to a smaller area that meets the minimum support level and the general criteria in Sec.
 33-604.
 The design guidelines will be revised if necessary.
 The director will mail notice to the owners of all property, as described above, within the original boundaries of the proposed conservation district notifying them of the modified boundaries and the proposal to move forward with the modified boundary, and detailing whether their property is located within the modified boundary or has been removed.
 The director will hold at least one additional public meeting for further comment and consideration of the boundaries and design guidelines; or - (2) Determine that the proposed conservation district fails and that no further action will be taken.
 The director will mail notice to the owners of all property, as indicated on the most recent appraisal district records, within the proposed conservation district that the application has failed and that no further action will be taken. - (h) Following a determination that a proposed conservation district as originally drafted or as modified above, has at least 51% support to move forward, the director will prepare a final proposed map and final draft of design guidelines for the proposed conservation district and schedule one or more public hearings before the HAHC.
 Notice shall be given in accordance with Chapter 211, Texas Local Government Code. - (i) The HAHC will conduct at least one public hearing on each proposed district.
-Following the closing of the public hearing process, the HAHC may: - (1) Approve the proposed conservation district and design guidelines and forward the item to the mayor for council consideration;
+Following the closing of the public hearing process, the HAHC may: - (1) Approve the proposed conservation district and design guidelines and forward the item to the mayor for council consideration; - (2) Approve after amending the boundaries or design guidelines in accordance with the provisions of this article, and forward the item to the mayor for council consideration;

-- (2) Approve after amending the boundaries or design guidelines in accordance with the provisions of this article, and forward the item to the mayor for council consideration: - (3) Defer the application and continue the public hearing to a later public hearing date; or - (4) Disapprove the application, after which no further action shall be taken. - (j) Once an item for a conservation district has been submitted to the mayor for consideration by council, council will schedule and conduct a public hearing and give notice in accordance with Chapter 211, Texas Local Government Code for each application recommended for designation as a conservation district.
+- (3) Defer the application and continue the public hearing to a later public hearing date; or - (4) Disapprove the application, after which no further action shall be taken. - (j) Once an item for a conservation district has been submitted to the mayor for consideration by council, council will schedule and conduct a public hearing and give notice in accordance with Chapter 211, Texas Local Government Code for each application recommended for designation as a conservation district.
 A district-specific ordinance for each proposed conservation district, containing the detailed design guidelines shall be made part of the HAHC recommendation and be submitted for consideration by council.
 Following the public hearing, council may: - (1) Approve the proposed conservation district; - (2) Approve after amending the boundaries or design guidelines in accordance with the provisions of this article; - (3) Defer the application and continue the public hearing to a later public hearing date; or - (4) Disapprove the application, after which no further action shall be taken. - (k) Action to approve a proposed conservation district by HAHC and council will be done in accordance with Chapter 211, Texas Local Government Code.